Multivariate binary probability distribution in the Grassmann formalism: Introduction

-Existing methods of multivariate binary probability distribution encode a binary variable as a dummy variable that takes discrete values in $\{0, 1\}$ or $\{-1, 1\}$, which is called the multivariate Bernoulli distribution or the Ising model.
-However, such discrete coding prevents us from analytical calculations.
-For example, the marginal and conditional distributions are no longer in the same form as the original joint distribution.
+The multivariate Bernoulli distribution encodes a binary variable as a dummy variable that takes discrete values in $\{0, 1\}$ or $\{-1, 1\}$.
+However, the discrete nature of the dummy variables prevents us from analytical calculations.
+For example, the marginal distribution is no longer in the same form as the original joint distribution.
 Furthermore, a problem also arises from the viewpoint of computational complexity.
-In the existing method of the multivariate binary probability distribution, we have to sum over all possible states to calculate the partition function and various expected values, however, in a binary system, the number of possible states exponentially increases as the number of variables increases.
+In the multivariate Bernoulli distribution, we have to sum over all possible states to calculate the partition function and various expected values; however, in a binary system, the number of possible states exponentially increases as the number of variables increases.
 In other words, the computation of the partition function and expected values is $\mathrm{NP}$-hard, which causes difficulties with parameter estimation.
-In fact, the maximum likelihood estimation of model parameters by using a gradient-based method requires the calculation of various expected values, then, the application of such a usual estimation procedure becomes difficult when the number of variables is large.
-One way of dealing with parameter estimation is to approximate the expected values by Gibbs sampling, a Markov chain Monte Carlo simulation, but this method is computationally demanding and time-consuming.
+In fact, maximum likelihood estimation of model parameters by using a gradient-based method requires the calculation of various expected values, then, the application of such a usual estimation procedure becomes difficult when the number of variables is large.
+In such a case, one way of dealing with parameter estimation is to approximate the expected values by Gibbs sampling, a Markov chain Monte Carlo simulation, but this method is computationally demanding and time-consuming.
 Another way is to approximate the likelihood function to a more tractable functional form.
-That is the variational inference~\cite{Wainwright2008}, the pseudo-likelihood and the composition likelihood methods~\cite{Hofling2009, Ravikumar2010, Xue2012}, where methods for estimating the sparse structure of a graph are proposed through the use of $L_1$ and non-concave regularizations.
-However, the multivariate Bernoulli distribution has not been widely used in application compared to the multivariate Gaussian distribution, whose partition function can be analytically computed and is widely used in various fields such as natural language processinig~\cite{Schutze1999}, image analysis~\cite{Woods1978, Hassner1980, Geman1984} and spatial statistics~\cite{Ripley1981}.
+That is the variational inference~\cite{Wainwright2008}, the pseudolikelihood and the composition likelihood methods~\cite{Hofling2009, Ravikumar2010, Xue2012}, where methods for estimating the sparse structure of a graph are proposed through the use of $L_1$ and nonconcave regularizations.
+Despite these efforts, the multivariate Bernoulli distribution has not been successful in practical application compared to the multivariate Gaussian distribution, whose partition function can be analytically computed and is successfully used in various fields such as natural language processing~\cite{Schutze1999}, image analysis~\cite{Woods1978, Hassner1980, Geman1984}, and spatial statistics~\cite{Ripley1981}.